aramk/crayon-syntax-highlighter/readme.txt

 = 2.6.6 =
 * ADDED:
     * Persian translation (thanks to MahdiY).
+    * C1 language and themes (thanks to Oparin Pavel).
 * Fixed:
     * Improved Chinese translation and Go language statements (thanks to <a href="https://github.com/sumhat" target="_blank">sumhat</a>)